Ways to Back Up Your Stack Content

 Content Restore Through Support Team

-Contentstack keeps a backup of your content for a limited period of time.
+Contentstack keeps a backup of your content for 14 days.
+If you want to restore the deleted content to anything beyond 14 days then we raise the request with the SRE team which is typically done in 3 to 4 business days.
 If you delete any content accidentally, our support team can help restore that content, if we have it in our backups.
 We have outlined a process of asking for restoring your content in a separate document, and we highly recommend you to go through it.

 Back up Content Using Contentstack DataSync Utility

 One of the best ways to ensure that you always have an updated backup of your data is to use our DataSync Utility.
 It allows you to sync your published data with your local database (filesystem or MongoDB).

 So, every time you publish, delete, or update an entry or asset, the corresponding changes are made automatically on your database.
 Read more about Contentstack DataSync.

 You can set up webhooks that trigger on every create, update, delete or publish event, and write scripts that store this webhook data on your local storage system.
 This way, you'll always have the most updated backup of your content.